 Many local educators and politicians are calling outrageous a recent law forgiving $91.2 million in loans to charter schools, in light of tight finances faced by public schools across the region and districts that have had to raise taxes to maintain programs and quality teachers.
-Moreover, they say, they must pay back any loans provided by the state's Common School Fund.
+Moreover, they say, they are not forgiven such loans and must pay back any loans provided by the state's Common School Fund.

 Indiana's General Assembly approved a provision in last session's budget bill calling for the state to forgive the Common School Fund loans made to charter schools, erasing nearly $92 million of their debt to the state.